VectorInstitute/ai-deployment-bootcamp/reference_implementations/gcp/architectures/online/README.md

 ## Run a prediction

-To run a prediction in a data point, make a `GET` request to the `/predict` endpoint using the data point id:
+To run a prediction in a data point, make a `GET` request to the `/predict` endpoint using the feature id:
 ```shell
 http://<instance-ip>:8080/predict/1
 ```